Julio Palmaz

-Julio Palmaz (December 13, 1945 in La Plata, Argentina) is a doctor of vascular radiology at University of Texas Health Science Center at San Antonio.
+Julio C. Palmaz (December 13, 1945 in La Plata, Argentina) is a doctor of vascular radiology at University of Texas Health Science Center at San Antonio.
 He studied at the National University of La Plata in Argentina, earning his medical degree in 1971.
 He then practiced vascular radiology at the San Martin University Hospital in La Plata before moving to the University of Texas Health and Science Center at San Antonio.
 He is known for inventing the balloon-expandable stent, for which he received a patent filed in 1985.
 It was recognized in Intellectual Property International Magazine as one of "Ten Patents that Changed the World" in the last century.
+In 2006 Julio C. Palmaz was inducted into the National Inventors Hall of Fame for inventing the first widely applied intravascular stent.

-His early stent research artifacts are now part of the medical collection of the Smithsonian Institution in Washington, DC.
+His early stent research artifacts are part of the medical collection of the Smithsonian Institution in Washington, DC.
 He continues to innovate on his initial designs, developing new endovascular devices.

 Education and career

 Julio Palmaz was born in December 13, 1945, in La Plata, Argentina; Palmaz's parents were of Italian descent, his father worked as a bus driver.
 Palmaz received his M.D. in 1971 from the National University of La Plata, Argentina.
 He joined the San Martin University Hospital in La Plata to practice vascular radiology in 1974.
 He moved with his family to the United States in 1977 and spent three years training in radiology at the University of California at Davis' Martinez Veterans Administration Medical Center.
 He has worked as Chief of Angiography and Special Procedures in the radiology department at the University of Texas Health and Science Center at San Antonio (UTHSCSA) since 1983.
 He currently holds the Ashbel Smith Professorship as a tenured Professor at UTHSCSA.
 In 2019, Palmaz was part of a team awarded the Russ Prize "for innovations in medical devices that enable minimally invasive angioplasty treatment of advanced coronary artery disease."